 Overseeing air travel for employees in China requires providing “white lists” of authorized passengers.
 Get it wrong, and your travelers could be denied discounted corporate fares.
-BCD Travel’s Research & Intelligence team provides guidance for travel buyers.
+BCD Travel’s Research & Innovation team provides guidance for travel buyers.

 - White lists emerged because China’s three biggest airlines were worried about corporate-negotiated fares being sold in the open market through online travel agencies.
 Air China, China Eastern and China Southern require their corporate clients to provide white lists identifying traveling employees.
 The practice is confined to these carriers because most smaller Chinese airlines don’t operate their own corporate programs.

 - It gets a little more complicated when Shanghai Airlines (wholly owned by China Eastern) and Xiamen Airlines (51% owned by China Southern) are involved.
 White lists are required by these subsidiary airlines unless the corporate deals are exclusive to their operations and don’t include the wider parent groups.
 But check the fine print: These direct corporate deals with subsidiaries are rare.

 - The lists are required for both domestic and international flights originating in China, except those leaving from Macau and Hong Kong.
 The airlines regularly (and thoroughly) check the lists.